IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 <ReduceLatency />

-To specify a different UID2 server, you can change it in the `init` call, as shown in the following examples.
+To specify a different UID2 server, you can make config changes, as shown in the following examples:

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>